nathanvoglsam/aleph/utils/aleph-target/README.md

-# Aleph-Target
+# Aleph-Target-Crate

-A library for detecting the target and host platform in build scripts and providing a const fn method of platform detection in a crate
+A wrapper that rexports definitions from aleph-target and alternative implementations of some some functions to make it usable inside a library crate and not a build script